Heaven and hell never seemed so … close.

 Advanced digital technology and sophisticated software programs have helped uncover the big ideas behind some very small artwork, in what’s been dubbed the first true use of virtual reality in the world of art galleries and museums.

-It’s an incredible new VR program that lets users ‘walk around’ inside an art object so small it fits in the palm of your hand.
+It’s an incredible new VR program that lets users ‘walk around’ inside an art object that is so small it fits in the palm of your hand!

 During January, the Art Gallery of Ontario is encouraging visitors to enjoy Small Wonders: The VR Experience.

 The VR content is part of the Small Wonders: Gothic Boxwood Miniatures exhibition now underway at the AGO.
 More than 60 handmade wood carvings are on display, each very small but packed with exceptional detail and artistic precision.
 The tiny devotional objects convey religious scenes from early Christianity, and the groundbreaking VR experience takes visitors inside one miniature in particular, bringing to life symbolic scenes that are carved on multiple layers inside the object, including lots of people “transitioning” to Heaven or Hell.

 It’s almost the perfect application for VR – unlike programs that seek to open up otherwise flat, 2D spaces, the Small Wonders experience opens up an already three-dimensional object that’s just too small to truly appreciate in the real world.

 The carvings on display are more than 500 years old, created by unknown craftsmen working in northern Europe in the 1500s.
 That makes the miniatures all the more remarkable because the carving techniques themselves remained a mystery for centuries.
 But science, research, and technology have now helped uncover the big secrets contained in these tiny sculptures.